Blog

 PII Compliance

-If you are handling PII, there is a high likelihood that you’ll need to adhere to industry regulations such as GDPR or CPRA - both of which come with requirements to put security measures in place to protect PII.
+If you are handling PII, there is a high likelihood that you’ll need to adhere to industry regulations such as GDPR or CCPA - both of which come with compliance requirements to put security measures in place to protect PII.
 Without this protection in place, you may face business disruption, financial losses, as well as losing a competitive advantage over others in your field.

 What is PHI?